 In general, our study underscores the value of large-scale data integration, and we note that expanding the scale of our approach in a number of dimensions is straightforward.
-For example, we observed increased accuracy in BMR estimation with additional genomic features; we expect that this accuracy will increase further still with more features.
-We successfully formed compact annotations and regulatory networks for model systems already replete with advanced functional assays like eCLIP and STARR-seq; our methods can be readily extended to further model systems when they are similarly assayed in the future.
+For example, we successfully formed compact annotations and regulatory networks for model systems already replete with advanced functional assays like eCLIP and STARR-seq; our methods can be readily extended to further model systems when they are similarly assayed in the future.
 Given the rewiring formalism presented here, it should be straightforward to expand the analysis to greater numbers of TFs.
 (In fact, the re-wiring formalism actually provides a way of selecting candidate TFs and cell types.)
-This will give us a greater sense of which regulators are affected by extensive chromatin changes and thus help prioritize research efforts in cancer.
+We anticipate that this will provide a clearer and more accurate picture of the spectrum of regulators that are affected by extensive chromatin changes, and thus help prioritize research efforts in cancer.